oat-sa/tao-core/views/cypress/README.md

 ## Configuration

-Because tests may be run against various envs (local, demo, staging...), we need to have multiple env files.
+Because tests may be run against various envs (local, demo, staging, etc), we need to have multiple env files.
 They are stored in `cypress/envs/`, and loaded into the main config according to the key `env.configFile` defined in the main config.

 Create your own `cypress.json` and `envs/env*.json` files in the views directory.
 You can rename sample `cypress.json.sample` and set your `env*.json` in it:

 ```json
 {
     "env": {